xinli2008/Golden-Noise-for-Diffusion-Models/readme.md

 Here we provide the inference code which supports different models like ***Stable Diffusion XL, DreamShaper-xl-v2-turbo, and Hunyuan-DiT.***.

-Besides, you can apply the checkpoint of NPNet on SDXL to the models like ***SDXL-Lightning, LCM, and PCM***.
+Besides, you can apply the checkpoint of NPNet on SDXL to the models like ***SDXL-Lightning, LCM, DMD, DMDv2 and PCM***.
 The visualizations of these three models are shown below:

 ![lcm](https://github.com/user-attachments/assets/26d10388-d72d-41f3-b951-1a89a4ca77e0)